What is the ASEAN-Australia Codeathon?

 The ASEAN-Australia Codeathon will be held in Sydney on 14-15 March 2018, hosted by AUSTRAC, in the run-up to the March 2018 ASEAN-Australia Special Summit.

 This event builds on the strong regional partnerships between financial intelligence units (FIUs) and industry, bringing together technology and innovation specialists to tackle regional challenges in the fight against terrorism.
+The Awards ceremony will be held early on Friday 16 March 2018.

 Following the themes and challenges of the first International FIU Codeathon at the Counter-Terrorism Financing (CTF) Summit in Malaysia in November 2017, this event will bring together CTF subject-matter experts, financial institutions, software developers, programmers, analysts, designers, engineers and other skilled individuals from FIUs, and FinTech and RegTech communities.